vmware/photon/content/en/docs-v5/administration-guide/photon-os-installer-overview.md

 ➜  ~ pyinstaller --onefile photon-installer.spec
 ```

-To build the Photon Installer executable on other distros, run the following commands:
+To build the Photon OS Installer executable on other distros, run the following commands:

 ```
 ➜  ~ pip3 install setuptools pyinstaller